-Other activities the Tribal Lead Agency will engage in to improve the quality of child care services.
-Check only those that apply:

-- 1. [x] Culturally Relevant Activities - [x] Incorporating Tribal language into child care settings - [x] Providing teacher training related to implementing language and culture in the classroom - [x] Implementing immersion classrooms or language nests - [x] Partnering with language and culture departments to build curricula - [x] Modifying curricula to reflect Tribal culture - [x] Offering culturally based training opportunities for families and providers - [x] Providing information and training to non-Native providers about working with Native children and families - [x] Serving traditional Native foods in child care programs - [] Other.
-Describe:

-Optional: Describe any of the activities checked above: See 3.1.1 above

-- 2. [x] Consumer Education for Families and Providers - [x] Written materials, including newsletters, brochures, and checklists, on child care topics - [x] Tribal and/or local media - [x] Social media, such as Facebook, Twitter, and Instagram - [x] Consultation from CCR&Rs, including information about other early childhood and social/human services programs for which families and providers may qualify - [x] Internet options, including electronic media, publications, and webcasts on child care topics - [x] Postings on community bulletin boards - [] Other.
-Describe:

-Optional: Describe any of the activities checked above: Parent Empowerment Workshops are a critical component of both our service and educational models.

-3. [x] Provider Stabilization Subgrants
+Other activities the Tribal Lead Agency will engage in to improve the quality of child k only those that apply: 1. [> () Culturally Relevant Activities [x] Incorporating Tribal language into child care settings [x] Providing teacher training related to implementing language and culture in the classroom [x] Implementing immersion classrooms or language nests [x] Partnering with language and culture departments to build curricula [x] Modifying curricula to reflect Tribal culture [x] Offering culturally based training opportunities for families and providers [x] Providing information and training to non-Native providers about working with Native children and families [x] Serving traditional Native foods in child care programs [ ] Other.
+Describe: 0 ptional: Describe any of the activities checked above: See 3.1.1 above 2. [> () Consumer Education for Families and Providers [x] Written materials, including newsletters, brochures, and checklists, on child care topics [x] Tribal and/or local media [ ] Social media, such as Facebook, Twitter, and Instagram [x] Consultation from CCR&Rs, including information about other early childhood and social/human services programs for which families and providers may qualify [x] Internet options, including electronic media, publications, and webcasts on child care topics [x] Postings on community bulletin boards [ ] Other.
+Describe: ptional: Describe any of the activities checked above: Parent Empowerment of both our service and educational models.
+3. [ Provider Stabilization Subgrants D escribe: 4. [ Provider retention grants/bonuses